amlan-nayak/amlan-nayak.github.io/index.md

 use-site-title: true
 ---

-Currently, I am a 2nd year PhD student at [Cornell University](https://www.cornell.edu/), working in the [Department of Computational Biology](https://cals.cornell.edu/computational-biology), advised by [Andrew Hein](https://cals.cornell.edu/andrew-hein).
+Currently, I am a 3rd year PhD student at [Cornell University](https://www.cornell.edu/), working in the [Department of Computational Biology](https://cals.cornell.edu/computational-biology), advised by [Andrew Hein](https://cals.cornell.edu/andrew-hein).

 My research interests mostly involve how decision-making, information transfer and movement affect the behavioral aspects of animal groups.
 In my PhD, I am working on the strategies used by both predator and prey to hunt and escape respectively.
-I am also interested in how these interactions evolve during the initiation of the escape event, and how it affects population demographics.
+I am interested in how these interactions evolve during the initiation of the escape event, and how it affects population demographics.

 To do this, I am developing methods using real-time computer vision models alongside optimised hardware to conduct ultra-low latency closed loop experiments to understand how preys optimise their escape trajectories and to shed light on the computations they do to ensure this.